locosoft1986/RpiBareMetalDockerEnv/README.md

 add default -name workspace -hostpath c:/your-project-absolute-root-path-in-windows.
 ```

 - Or you can use GUI of the VirtualBox to add a share directory which should be named "workspace".
-Then restart the default VM or just restart computer.
-If you have problems when starting the Docker Quickstart Terminal, reinstall the vboxdrv.inf in the "C:/Program Files/Oracle/VirtualBox/drivers/vboxdrv" directory by right click it and choose install and restart your computer.

 - Start Docker Quickstart Terminal.